U.S. District Court for the Eastern District of Michigan

-Shalina Kumar has served as a judge on the Oakland County Sixth Circuit Court since 2007 and was appointed Chief Judge of the court in 2018.
+Judge Shalina Kumar was confirmed by the Senate on December 17th, 2021.
+She served as a judge on the Oakland County Sixth Circuit Court from 2007 to 2021 and was appointed Chief Judge of the court in 2018.
 Prior to becoming a judge, Kumar was a civil litigator specializing in medical malpractice and wrongful death cases from 1997 to 2007.

 As a civil litigator, Kumar secured millions of dollars in settlements for clients whose rights were violated by their doctors and lawyers.